-Southeast Florida’s native species and natural areas depend upon specific temperature, water, and salinity conditions.
+Southeast Florida’s natural areas are globally unique and support a web of life not found anywhere else.
+These natural areas depend upon specific temperature, water and salinity conditions.
 Coral reefs and seagrass meadows grow in clear, shallow seawater with abundant sunlight and stable temperatures, while mangroves thrive in brackish areas between the low- and high-tide lines.
-Freshwater-dependent hardwood hammocks and pine rockland forests support an abundance and diversity of rare plants and animals unique to the region.
-The Everglades’ wetlands and tree islands depend on seasonal rainfall patterns that have existed for centuries.
-Climate change threatens many of these natural assets, which are important not only for their inherent biological values, but for the many cultural, health, and economic benefits they provide to society.
+Freshwater-dependent hardwood hammocks, pine rockland forests and pine flatwoods support an abundance and diversity of rare plants and animals unique to the region.
+The Everglades’ wetlands and tree islands depend on seasonal rainfall patterns that have existed for centuries, along with adequate freshwater flows.
+Climate change threatens many of these already stressed natural assets, which are important not only for their intrinsic value but for the many cultural, health and economic benefits they provide to society.

 These ecosystems are essential to Southeast Florida’s quality of life and economy.
 Natural areas such as wetlands and forests provide many valuable services, such as holding flood waters and recharging the drinking water aquifer.
 Coral reefs, estuaries and mangroves provide critical habitats that are vital to fisheries and support the fishing, diving and eco-tourism industries.
 Coastal systems also serve as the front lines of defense from storms, waves and erosion and help to reduce risk.
 Beaches and dunes protect the coast while providing a key attraction for millions of visitors.